HastingsGreer/blog/HatTile2.md

 while True:

 ```

 Alas, python's import system is powerful but doesn't have that.
-We'll have to approximate, and to approximate we have to start cheating.
+We'll have to think a little longer.

 With the cryptic four word message "An aperiodic polykite exists," it's hard to say how large that polykite is.
-Unfortunately, I know
-exactly how big it is, so when I guess that it fits into three adjacent hexagons, I'm much more confident than the recipient of
-our cryptic message would be.
+So, we will start small and search larger and larger